Professor of Cultural Studies and Creative Industries

 Rajinder joined Birmingham City University in 2016 and was previously Senior Lecturer in Screen Studies at the University of Manchester, where he held senior roles as Director of Centre for Screen Studies and Head of Dept of Drama (2007-2010).

-He has been appointed to serve at the criteria setting stage on Sub-panel 25: Area Studies of the Research Excellence Framework 2021 (REF2021), and as Outputs and Impact Assessor for Sub-panel 25, and Sub-panel 33: Music, Drama, Dance, Performing Arts, Film and Screen Studies.
+He was appointed to serve at the criteria setting stage on Sub-panel 25: Area Studies of the Research Excellence Framework 2021 (REF2021), and as Outputs and Impact Assessor for Sub-panel 25, and Sub-panel 33: Music, Drama, Dance, Performing Arts, Film and Screen Studies.

 In October 2016 Rajinder was elected as Visiting Scholar at Wolfson College, University of Oxford (2016 - 2018).